 where $dQ$ is the pair mass energy and $dS$ is the entropy of relativistic particles produced from massive pairs decay.
 Therefore, in a comoving volume, the entropy and energy densities of relativistic particles at the thermal state of temperature $T$ are given by,

-where the appropriately time-averaged degeneracy (effective) $g_*$ over the decay period $\tau_{_R}$ counts for the total number of effectively massless degrees of freedom, those species share common temperature $T$.
-Using the formula for the entropy (\ref{enh}), Eq.~(\ref{1stlaw}) can be written as,
+The appropriately time-averaged degeneracy $g_*$ over the decay period $\tau_{_R}$ counts for the total number of effectively massless degrees of freedom, those species share a common temperature $T$.
+Using the entropy (\ref{enh}), one writes Eq.~(\ref{1stlaw}) as,